Zhangjiajie Bailong Elevator

 Don’t go during peak season if you wish to avoid crowds.
 Peak season usually lasts from about March to October.
 October 1-8 is Chinese National Holiday, and millions of people travel during this time.
 Check your calendar for Chinese holidays that are happening- each holiday will mean a massive influx of tourists.

 If you do go during peak season (also called shoulder season, for obvious reasons), you might have to wait for 1-2 hours to ride the elevator.
 Luckily, we can arrange experienced guides who are real locals and know every hidden path in Zhangjiajie.
 They will deal perfectly with any problem you might have on your tour and help you escape from the crowds.
 Feel free to contact us if you need one!

 Zhangjiajie in March

-Winter is usually the low season, and there are less tourists, as well as lower prices on park entrance and accommodation.
+Winter is usually the low season, and there are fewer tourists, as well as lower prices on park entrances and accommodations.

 One-way or round-trip?

 This is largely your own decision- would you like to do some hiking?
 Are you strapped for time?
 If you have time, the weather is permitting, and want to walk some of the parks, a one-way ticket is perfect.

 If you are not an adept hiker, are short on time, or the weather is rainy, then a 2-way trip is probably for you.
 Just remember- if you have to wait a few hours to ride up, you will probably have a significant wait to go down.